 Only one person can register using this form.
 Please write in black ink and use BLOCK LETTERS.
 When you have filled in every section and signed the form yourself, send it to your local electoral registration office.
-You can get the address at www.aboutmyvote.co.uk or in your phone book.
+You can get the address at www.aboutmyvote.co.uk

-About you Address for bollet paper

-1 About you 4 Address for ballot paper
+1 About you 3 Address for ballot paper

-Surname You can have your postal ballot pack sent to your registered address (as given in part 1) or to a different address.
-However, if you would like your ballot paper
+Surname Please send my ballot paper to the following address:

-First names (in full) sent to a different address, you must give a reason why.
+First names (in full)

+The address where you were registered to vote in the UK Postcode

-Please send my ballot paper to (tick one box only):
+I would like my ballot paper sent to this address (tick one box only):

-Your address (where you are registered to vote) my address where I am registered to vote (see part 1)the following address Address
+because this is my current home address

+for another reason specified below

-Postcode Postcode
+Postcode

-Daytime telephone or mobile number (including country code) The reason I would like my ballot paper sent to this address, rather than my registered address is:
+Daytime telephone or mobile number (including country code) 4 Your date of birth and signature

-E-mail address (optional) 5 Your date of birth and signature Please write your date of birth 'DD MM YYYY' in the black boxes below.
-Then sign, using black ink, keeping
+E-mail address (optional) Please write your date of birth 'DD MM YYYY' in the black boxes below.
+Then sign, using black ink , keeping within the grey border.

-2 How long do you want a postal vote for? within the grey border.
+2 About your postal vote

-I want to vote by post (tick one box only):
+I want to vote by post at all elections (tick one box only):

 until further notice (permanent postal vote)

-for the elections to be held on

-for the period Declaration: As far as I know, the details on this form are true and accurate.
+for the elections to be held on Declaration: As far as I know, the details on this form are true and accurate.

-from
+for the period

 to

-3 At which election(s) do you want a postal vote?

-Please tick the appropriate box:

-Parliamentary or Assembly elections

-Local elections

-All elections

 Today's date

 For office use only

 Polling district: Date received:

 Elector number: Date added: